Honeysuckle

 Uses and Benefits

-• Young shoots and leaves are edible and can add a unique twist to salads and stir-fries.
+• Young leaves add a mild, green flavor to spring salads and soups

 red, flower background, flowers